bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

 Data is absolutely everywhere.
 When you visited this web page, you generated data.
 When you took a note of your to-dos for the day in your reminders, you generated data.

 All of this data needs to go somewhere!
-That’s where databases come in.
+That's where databases come in.
 Databases store information in a structured way so that it is accessible by <a href="https://computersciencehero.com/" class="markup--anchor markup--p-anchor">computer programs</a>.
 Programmers use a tool called Structured Query Language (SQL) to access and manipulate databases.

-In this guide, we’re going to provide a brief overview of SQL to help you level up your skills!
-Without further ado, let’s get started!
+In this guide, we're going to provide a brief overview of SQL to help you level up your skills!
+Without further ado, let's get started!

 ### More On SQL?

 SQL was invented in the early 1970s by the IBM researchers Donald Chamberlin and Raymond Boyce.
-The technology may be old but it’s still a crucial part of interacting with databases.
+The technology may be old but it's still a crucial part of interacting with databases.

 SQL is used to retrieve data from databases, insert records into a database, update a database, and to control the permissions in a database.